 Once we have cleared your application to progress to the registration assessment stage, you will receive an invoice for the assessment fee.
 The assessment process will not continue until you pay this fee in full.

-Registration assessment and audit
+Registration assessment and performance assessment

 Once your application passes the risk assessment stage, we begin a final registration assessment.